Conference marketing: a complete guide for academic events

 You can use an all-in-one conference management system like Fourwaves to create your event website.

 Identify which social media platforms your target audience frequents the most.
-Common platforms for academic conferences include Twitter, LinkedIn, and Facebook.
+Common platforms for academic conferences include Twitter/X, LinkedIn, and Facebook.
 However, niche platforms or professional networks may also be relevant.
+For example, academics are often active on X and Bluesky, while research think-tanks may be more engaged on LinkedIn.
+Once you understand where your audience spends their time, focus your energy and resources on those platforms.

 Respond promptly to comments, questions, and messages on your social media posts.
 Engagement fosters a sense of community and encourages attendees to share their excitement.
-Use interactive content such as polls, quizzes, and live Q&A sessions to engage with your audience.
+Use interactive content such as polls, quizzes, and live Q&A sessions.

-Create a unique and memorable event hashtag (e.g., #PhysicsSymposium2024) and encourage attendees, speakers, and sponsors to use it in their posts.
+Create a unique and memorable event hashtag (e.g., #PhysicsSymposium2026) and encourage attendees, speakers, and sponsors to use it in their posts.
 Regularly monitor the hashtag to track discussions and engage with users.

 Share visually appealing content, including images, infographics, and short videos, to grab attention and convey important information.
 Use graphics to announce speakers, highlight key sessions, and showcase venue details.